By Healthweb | March 28, 2023

 Do I have to be very fit to attend?

 No, the pregnancy exercise class is taken at your own pace and progressions on each exercise can be made as you feel stronger.
-It is recommended that if you have any ache or pains that you first attend a consultation with one of the physiotherapists.
-The pregnancy exercise class runs for 60 minutes and class numbers are controlled.
+It is recommended that if you have any significant pain or tightness in any body area, you first attend an assessment and treatment consultation with one of our physios.
+Their skills will determine when you are ready to start a class.

 Are there exercise classes for after I have the baby?

-Yes, with years of experience working with post-natal women and treating the physical conditions that are common during this period of time, our skilled physiotherapists at Physiotherapy for Women have developed a post-natal rehabilitation exercise program.
+Yes, we have years of clinical experience working with new mums, treating the physical conditions that are common during this period of time.
+As a consequence, Physiotherapy for Women has developed a progressive postnatal rehabilitation exercise program that caters for each woman’s needs.
+We can therefore offer you consistency of care from pregnancy into the postnatal life stage.